pmchrist/Urban-Architects/README.md

 ## Files:

-`PercolationModel2D.py` contains the PercolationModel2D object which holds the automaton and the rules by which it evolves.
+`PercolationModel.py` contains the PercolationModel2D object which holds the automaton and the rules by which it evolves.

-`PercolationModelPatterns.py` contains a set of basic patterns to add to the grid initially.

 `config.py` contains the variables needed to run the model.